 Citi's Transfer Partners

-We tend to think of ThankYou points as the clear loser behind both Chase Ultimate Rewards and Amex Membership Rewards.
-But that doesn’t mean you can’t find value in the program.
-Far from it.
+Citi ThankYou points are widely regarded as playing the fourth fiddle behind the likes of Chase Ultimate Rewards, Amex Membership Rewards, and even Capital One Venture Miles.
+But that doesn't mean you can't find value in the program – far from it.

 There’s plenty of overlap between these programs with transfer partners like Emirates, Cathay Pacific’s AsiaMiles, Virgin Atlantic, Air France/KLM Flying Blue, and Singapore Airlines.
-Critically, there are not any hotel transfer partners with Citi.
+But beyond that, Citi has some niche options that you won't find from other credit card programs.

 Here’s the full list of Citi transfer partners.
-Every partner transfers on a 1:1 basis.
+Every partner transfers on a 1:1 basis except Choice Hotels, which transfer on a better 1:2 ratio.

 |Program||Type||Transfer Ratio||Transfer Time|